Probiotics and Prebiotics

 What is the difference between probiotics and prebiotics?

 Probiotics and Prebiotics.
 They sound the same, but they’re quite different, and have different implications for the gut.

-But do probiotics help those with Crohn’s disease or ulcerative colitis?
-Dr. Elena Verdu of the Farncombe Family Digestive Health Research Institute at McMaster University is currently studying how a specific probiotic, Bifidobacterium breve, can prevent flares in mice that have a colitis-forming mutation.
-She is cautious about dramatic claims that specific products containing probiotics can reduce active intestinal inflammation, and notes that not all probiotic bacteria strains are the same, but she says results from animal models on prevention of disease are encouraging.
+Caution should be used with dramatic claims that specific products containing probiotics can reduce active intestinal inflammation, and not all probiotic bacteria strains are the same.
+But study results from animal models on prevention of disease are encouraging.

 Probiotics are typically delivered through yogurt and supplements, but there are a number of other natural food sources:

 - Buttermilk is similar to yogurt and can be the basis of a great smoothie.
 It’s available in the dairy aisle of most grocery stores;